 Highlights

-- Journey to romantic Venice.
-Fall in love with its labyrinth of alleyways, canals, lagoon islands and endless historic attractions and maybe hop on a gondola to explore the city from a different perspective.
+- Journey to romantic Venice, with its labyrinth of alleyways, canals, lagoon islands and endless historic attractions.
+Maybe even hop on a gondola to explore the city from a different perspective.

-- Stroll through Plitvice Lakes National Park – a stunning UNESCO World Heritage site.
-See the luminous lakes and azure waterfalls that look like they’ve been sketched by an artist.
+- Stroll through Plitvice Lakes National Park – a stunning UNESCO World Heritage site with luminous lakes and azure waterfalls that look like they’ve been sketched by an artist.

 - Walk the streets, medieval buildings and restored castle of Ljubljana’s Old Town – your local leader will know all the hotspots, plus the best cafes for a coffee break.